MCreator-Examples/Feedback/README.md

 ``Currently Active``

 ## 🟩 Feature Project Suggestion
-Suggest something for the advanced feature tutorials series, things like new mechanics or systems that may require a bunch of script.
+Suggest something for the advanced feature tutorials series, things like new mechanics or systems that may require a bunch of scripts.
 ``Currently Active``

-## 🟦 MCreator Lore Series Suggestion
-Suggest something for me to work on for my MCreator Lore series.
-``Currently Active``

-## 🟪 Procedure Project Suggestion
+## 🟦 Procedure Project Suggestion
 This is used for procedure templates, things that may be advanced to create but could use a procedure template to make it easier.
 ``Currently Active``